Table of contents

 Appendix

-When Microsoft AI released MAI-Thinking-1, they wanted to know something benchmarks alone can't tell you: not just whether the model scores well, but whether people actually prefer what it produces.
-To measure that, they ran blind human evaluations with Surge.
+When Microsoft AI released MAI-Thinking-1, they wanted to establish something benchmarks alone can't show: whether people actually prefer what the model produces.
+To measure it, and to publish it, they ran blind human preference evaluations with Surge.

 Microsoft used our pool of generalist and professional expert raters to compare models in side-by-side, blind preference tests across 1,276 tasks, spanning a wide range of real use cases in both single-turn and multi-turn conversations.
-The focus was on the things people actually care about: whether a model understands the task, follows instructions, uses the right level of detail, writes clearly, and advances the user's goal.
-In Microsoft's evaluation and technical report, raters preferred MAI-Thinking-1 over Claude Sonnet 4.6.
+The evaluation focused on what people actually care about: whether a model understands the task, follows instructions, uses the right level of detail, writes clearly, and advances the user's goal.
+On the strength of that evaluation, Microsoft reported in both their launch and their technical report that raters preferred MAI-Thinking-1 over Claude Sonnet 4.6.

 Automated benchmarks are essential, but they measure a narrow slice of what makes a model good to use.
-A model can post strong benchmark numbers and still be subtly frustrating in practice: over-long when you wanted a direct answer, brittle when the task is phrased unusually, technically correct but missing the point.
-Those qualities are exactly what determine whether someone is glad they used the model, and they're hard to capture in an automated score.
+A model can post strong benchmark numbers and still be subtly frustrating in practice: over-long when you wanted a direct answer, brittle when a task is phrased unusually, technically correct but missing the point.
+Those qualities decide whether someone is glad they used the model, and they're hard to capture in an automated score.

-That's what blind human evaluation is for.
-By putting two responses side by side and asking qualified people which one actually served the user better, you get a direct read on the experience, not a proxy for it.
-As Microsoft put it, human preference data is how you tell whether benchmark improvements translate into better experiences for real users.
+Blind human evaluation measures them directly.
+By putting two responses side by side and asking qualified raters which one actually served the user better, you get a read on the experience itself, not a proxy for it.
+That's why a result like this carries weight in a launch: it reflects how real people respond to the model, not how it performs on a fixed test.

 More Posts